Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/meadowmight/rules/_index.md

 Once you've played the base game a few times, maybe you're ready for some expansions or variants!

+In these rules, the term "adjacent" always means horizontal or vertical, never diagonal.

 {{% rules-block heading="Fuzzy Fences" %}}

 This is a _variant_ you can play with the same material.
 It's slightly friendlier, as it allows **multiple people to claim meadows**.